zenstruck/foundry/README.md

 ### Reusable Model Factory "States"

-You can add any methods you want to your model factories (ie static methods that create an object in a certain way) but you can also add *states*:
+You can add any methods you want to your model factories (i.e. static methods that create an object in a certain way) but you can also add *states*:

 ```php